TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 #### [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}Companion

-Someone who is currently not played by another human who has joined you on an adventure.
-Companions are controlled by the Referee.
-A spouse or a family member is a good example of a companion that most Heros will have.

-#### [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}Allies

 A Companion is a character who joins you on your adventures but is not controlled by another human player.
 Instead, the Referee takes on the role of managing these Companions.
 Family members or spouses are common examples of Companions that many heroes are likely to have in their lives.
 These characters can add depth to your story and potentially play crucial roles in your adventures.

+#### [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}Allies

+Allies are are individuals that you, as the Hero, know and have had friendly dealings with in the past.
+They possess valuable skills, positions, or assets and are willing to assist you, and will go out of their way to offer their support.

 #### [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}Contacts